The Jeff Beck Group: First group

 Peter Grant, a road manager at the time, had been to the U.S. with the New Vaudeville Band, and was aware of the new concert and album-oriented rock FM radio format developing there.
 It was now possible to break out a band without using the "hit single" formula.
 Grant realised that Beck's band was ideal for this market and tried several times to buy Beck's contract from Most, who refused to let Beck go.

-By early 1968 the band was ready to throw in the towel and, again to his credit, Grant convinced them not to break up, and booked a short U.S. tour for them.
-Beck is quoted as saying "We were literally down to one change of clothing each".
-Grant's first stop for them was in New York City, for four shows at Fillmore East, where they played second on the bill to the Grateful Dead.
-They apparently took the town by storm.
+By early 1968 the band was considering disbanding, but Grant convinced them not to, and booked a short U.S. tour that began in early June.

+Beck said "We were literally down to one change of clothing each".
+Stewart has revealed that he and Ronnie were reduced to stealing hard boiled eggs from the Automat on 57th street.
+Grant's first stop for them was at the Gorham Hotel in New York City, just south of Central Park.
+The Jeff Beck Group then did four phenomenal shows at Fillmore East, where they played second on the bill to the Grateful Dead.
 The New York Times ran a Robert Shelton article, "Jeff Beck Group Cheered in Debut", with the secondary headline "British Pop Singers Delight Fillmore East Audience," proclaiming that Beck and his group had upstaged the Grateful Dead.
 The reviews from The Boston Tea Party were as good or better: "By the time he got to his last number ... (the fans) were in a state of pandemonium the likes of which hadn't been witnessed since the Beatles hit town."
 By the time they wrapped up the tour at San Francisco's Fillmore West, Peter Grant had secured them a new album contract with Epic Records.

 The band quickly returned to England to record the album Truth (under the name "Jeff Beck"), which reached No. 15 in the U.S. charts.
 The tracks were recorded within two weeks, with overdubs added the following month.
 Mickie Most was busy with other projects at the time and delegated most of the work to Ken Scott, who basically recorded the band playing their live set in the studio.
 Beck's amplifier was apparently so loud, it was recorded from inside a closet.
 The extra lineup for these sessions included John Paul Jones on Hammond organ, drummer Keith Moon and Nicky Hopkins on piano.
 The core group, billed as the "Jeff Beck Group", returned to the U.S. for a tour to promote the release of Truth.
-Long-time Beck fan Jimi Hendrix jammed with the band at Cafe Wha during this and their following tours.
+Long-time Beck fan Jimi Hendrix jammed with the band at Steve Paul’s Scene during this and their following tours.